Looking to build a currency converter in React with real-time currency rates? Accurate exchange rates are important whether building:

 Creating an Account

-To get started, sign up at CurrencyFreaks and generate your API key from the dashboard.
+Start today by signing up at CurrencyFreaks and generating your API key from their dashboard.

 Testing the API Key